 Growth in childcare services was slow but sure in the 1950s.
 Growth accelerated in the early 1960s when the economy was strong and female labour was in demand.
 This pattern continued after the economic boom ended in the mid-1960s.
 By 1966 women were 27% of the paid workforce, and 41% of married women were employed.

-The 1969–70 government budget provided tax allowances for families who paid for childcare services.
-Working women could claim up to $240 per year ($3,600 in 2011 values) for housekeeping or childcare fees.
+The 1969–70 Budget provided tax allowances for families who paid for childcare services.
+Working women could claim up to $240 per year ($4,200 in 2021 values) for housekeeping or childcare fees.
 This signalled a change in the government’s attitude.

-While childcare roll numbers were half that of pre-school educational services (primarily kindergartens and playcentres) in 1973 – 3,771 (care) compared to 6,514 (educational) – childcare growth was more rapid.
+While childcare roll numbers were little more than half those of pre-school educational services (primarily kindergartens and playcentres) in 1973 – 3,771 (care) compared to 6,514 (educational) – childcare growth was more rapid.
 The number of children in care increased 164% between 1963 and 1972, compared to 33% for those in educational services.
 However, most care was still provided informally in private homes.

 In the 1970s New Zealand society changed.
 More single mothers kept their babies rather than giving them up for adoption, and women sought some measure of economic independence through paid work.
 Women comprised 30% of the workforce in 1971 and 39% in 1980.
 The percentage of mothers who had pre-school children and were in paid employment rose from 21% in 1976 to 32% in 1986.
 Childcare was also seen as a women’s liberation issue.